 This post originally appeared on XCEPT, a programme which Chemonics is a leading partner.
 More than thirty years after some scholars wondered if the end of the Cold War might herald the end of war as we know it, humanity is fighting at least 27 armed conflicts, more than at any time since the Second World War.
 Two billion…

-Saeed Uri has 13 years of experience managing development projects, including over 10 years in complex, high-speed, and challenging positions in fragile or transitional environments such as Iraq, Syria, Palestine, Sudan, and Libya.
-Saeed leads Chemonics’ efforts on adaptive programming in dynamic environments that places communities at the center.
-He currently serves as Chemonics’ chief…
+Saeed Uri is Chemonics’ senior vice president for impact.
+He has more than fifteen years of experience managing development projects, including more than ten years in complex, high-speed, and challenging positions in fragile or transitional environments such as Iraq, Syria, Palestine, Sudan, and Libya.
+While leading Chemonics’ efforts on adaptive programming in dynamic environments, Saeed…

 Economic development does not happen in a vacuum.
 Each country has unique attributes and challenges that can affect program outcomes – from local identity politics to tensions over resources – and attitudes towards minorities.
 Promoting economic growth in fragile and conflict-affected areas adds an additional layer of complexity as programs run the risk of exacerbating…